-Rent is typically due on the first day of every month, even if the first of the month is a weekend or holiday.
-The landlord is not required to give the tenant a grace period before charging a late fee or taking steps to terminate the tenancy.
+Most leases and rental agreements require tenants to pay rent on the first day of every month, even if the first of the month is a weekend or holiday.
+Under California law, landlords aren't required to give tenants a grace period before charging a late fee or taking steps to terminate the tenancy.

-As soon as a tenant fails to pay rent, a landlord can give the tenant a three-day notice.
-This notice must inform the tenant that if the tenant does not pay rent within three days of receiving the notice, then the landlord will begin eviction proceedings against the tenant (see Cal.
-Code of Civ.
-Proc. § 1161(2)).
+As soon as the rent is late (and the grace period, if any, has passed), the landlord can give the tenant a three-day notice to pay rent or quit.
+The notice must inform the tenant that if the tenant does not pay rent or move out within three days of receiving the notice, then the landlord will begin eviction proceedings against the tenant.
+(Cal.
+Civ.
+Proc.
+Code § 1161(2) (2022).)

 A tenant could respond to the three-day notice in a variety of different ways.